Descriptions of products and services

 The naming convention for these filenames is ef_efxx_ols_obstdata_dd_mmm_yyyy.csv.
 Efxx is the aerodrome location indicator and dd_mmm_yyyy is the effective date of the file.

-From effective date 26MAY2016 the naming convention for these filenames is ef_efxx_typec_obstdata_dd_mmm_yyyy.csv.
-Files published before that are named as ef_efxx_obstdata_dd_mmm_yyyy.csv.
+The naming convention for these filenames is ef_efxx_typec_obstdata_dd_mmm_yyyy.csv.
 Efxx is the aerodrome location indicator and dd_mmm_yyyy is the effective date of the file.

 CSV-file covers the Area 4 of a Category II or III precision approach runway.
-File contains man-made obstacles known by ANS Finland.
+File contains man-made obstacles known by Fintraffic ANS.

 The naming convention for these filenames is ef_efxx_nn_area4_obstdata_dd_mmm_yyyy.csv.
 Efxx is the aerodrome location indicator, nn is the runway designator and dd_mmm_yyyy is the effective date of the file.